Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 ```

 We get an error.
 Why?
-Basically, a logit curve is a poor fit for this data set.
-This is a common problem.
-What do you do if you can't fit a common distribution very well?
+A logit curve is a poor fit for this data set.
+Bad fits are a common problem.
+What do you do if you can't fit a typical distribution well?
 You have a few options.
-We included a fifth degree polynomial fit (again, a terrible practice), a generalized additive model, and we'll introduce one more.
+We included a fifth-degree polynomial fit (again, a terrible practice) and a generalized additive model, and we'll introduce one more.
 Let's fit a spline^[https://en.wikipedia.org/wiki/Spline_interpolation].

 ```r